CristianDiazTorres/axos-chat-app/README.md

 # axos-chat-app
-This repository is chat app with node express socket.io and vue.
+chat app with node express socket.io and vue.
+Include invite and chat feature and online status.